clairton/unoapi-cloud/README.md

 UNOAPI_RETRY_REQUEST_DELAY: retry delay in miliseconds when decrypt failed, default is 1_000(a second)
 ```

-Bucket env to config assets media compatible with S3:
+Bucket env to config assets media compatible with S3, this config can't save in redis:

 ```env
 STORAGE_BUCKET_NAME